Aarnonn/Aarnonn/README.md

-Hi my name is Aaron and I am trash at coding.
+Hi!
+I'm Aaron and this is my GitHub profile.

+I primarily have experience with Java but I hope to become acquainted with many more languages.

 <!--
 **Aarnonn/Aarnonn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.